jankotek/mapdb-hz-offheap/README.md

-This project privides off-heap storage for Hazelcast Maps.
+This project provides off-heap storage for Hazelcast Maps.
 Inside HZ it replaces `ConcurrentHashMap`  with off-heap `HTreeMap` from MapDB.
 It is independent from other off-heap solutions and is free under Apache License 2.0 with no hooks attached.